 Urgency and FOMO—two very compelling feelings that inspire conversion.
 Countdown timers are a popular method because they really work.
 One caveat: use them sparingly, and only when there’s a truly compelling reason for customers to click through quickly.
 If you’re constantly sending a countdown—especially for offers that aren’t actually that great—you risk becoming the company that cried wolf.

 While most countdown timers are pretty straightforward, you can make it even easier on yourself by letting someone else do all the work.
 So if your ESP has a built-in timer function, use it!
-Drop us a line at email@example.com to get access to the Customer.io countdown timer:
+Check out our docs here on how to set it up in Customer.io.

 When urgency truly matters, a countdown timer does the math for the reader.
 Instead of just an expiration date, readers see exactly how long they have left to hop on an offer.
 A few great use cases: